fwagner/WPJsonAPI/Readme.md

 # WPJsonAPI

-Proof of concept to play around with Swift and the Wordpress API.
+Playing around with Swift and the Wordpress API.

+*Note:* Only the calls to get an OAuth token and user information have been implemented.